Smooth perturbations of the functional calculus and applications to Riemannian geometry on spaces of metrics: Perturbative spectral theory of sectorial operators

 A closed linear operator $A$ on a Banach space $X$ is called R-sectorial of angle $\om\in[0,\pi)$ if the spectrum of $A$ is contained in $\overline{S_\om}$ and for all $\om'\in(\om,\pi)$, the set $\{\la R_\la(A): \la \in \mathbb C\setminus \overline{S_{\om'}}\}\subseteq L(X)$ is R-bounded \cite[Section~3]{kalton2006perturbation}.
 On Hilbert spaces the notions of boundedness and R-boundedness coincide \cite[Section~1]{kalton2014hinfinity}.

-The following lemma carries out the program hinted at in \autoref{lem:holomorphic}.\ref{lem:holomorphic:d}: it identifies an operator topology such that boundedness of the $\mathcal H^\infty$ calculus is an open condition and uses the bounds on the $\mathcal H^\infty$ calculus to deduce that the functional calculus is holomorphic without any loss of regularity.
+The following \lcnamecref{lem:smooth} carries out the program hinted at in \cref{lem:holomorphic}.\ref{lem:holomorphic:d}: it identifies an operator topology such that boundedness of the $\mathcal H^\infty$ calculus is an open condition and uses the bounds on the $\mathcal H^\infty$ calculus to deduce that the functional calculus is holomorphic without any loss of regularity.

 \begin{lemma}[Perturbations of operators with bounded \texorpdfstring{$\mathcal H^\infty$}{H infinity} calculus] Let $A$ be an invertible densely defined R-sectorial operator of positive angle strictly less than $\om\in(0,\pi)$ with bounded $\mathcal H^\infty(S_\om)$ calculus on a complex Banach space $X$, let $(\dot X_r)_{r\in\mathbb R}$ be the fractional domain spaces associated to $A$, let $\bigcirc$ be a closed centered ball contained in the resolvent set of $A$, let $\delta \in \mathbb R\setminus\{0\}$, and let $V=L(\dot X_1,\dot X_0)\cap L(\dot X_{\de+1},\dot X_\de)$.
 Then there exists an open neighborhood $U$ of $A\in V$ such that following statements hold for all $r \in [0,1]$ and $\ph\in(\om,\pi)$. \begin{enumerate} \item All operators $B \in U$ are R-sectorial of positive angle strictly less than $\om$, have resolvent sets which contain the ball $\bigcirc$, and admit a bounded $\mathcal H^\infty(S_\ph)$ calculus with uniform bounds